celinab23/Exquisite-corpse-Alek-CelColab/README.md

 If a butterfly flip its wings in one part of the world, it is able to cause storm in another part. <br>
 Sounds weird, right?

+A :door: appeared on the horizon, shimmering like heat but leading to a place colder than winter’s breath. :snowflake: